ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 “Babes in Arms” opened at the Shubert Theater on Broadway in 1937 and ran for 289 performances.
 In the original play, Mitzi Green’s character, “Billie” sings the song to her boyfriend “Val”—whose name matched the lyrics of the song.

-In the song, “Billie” describes “Val’s” characteristics in unflattering and derogatory terms (at one point she describes his looks as “laughable,” in keeping with the title), but ultimately affirms that he makes her smile and that she doesn’t want him to change.
+In the song, “Billie” describes “Val’s” characteristics in unflattering and derogatory terms.At one point she describes his looks as “laughable,” in keeping with the title.But she ultimately affirms that he makes her smile and (rom-com alert!) she doesn’t want him to change.

 Alas, gentle readers, there seems to be no YouTube of her performance in the role.
-You may click or tap on the triangle in the next image or link to see and hear her a couple of years before “Babes in Arms.”
-A teenager heading into adulthood!
+You can, however, click or tap on the triangle in the next image or link to see and hear a close-to-original version of our song, sung in the Mitzi Green style.

-My Funny Valentine” lasted much, much longer and has become a jazz standard appearing in over 1300 albums performed by over 600 artists!
-Not too shabby for a minor-key, melancholy show tune from the Depression Era.
+The song, My Funny Valentine,” lasted much, much longer and has become a jazz standard appearing in over 1300 albums performed by over 600 artists!
+Not too shabby for a minor-key show tune from the Depression Era.

-What has given the song a long, long life in the musical world, however, is that the lyrics are sufficiently gender-neutral to allow the song to be sung by or about either gender, and a large proportion of the cover versions are by men describing a hypothetical woman.
+An additional reason that has given the song a long, long life in the musical world is that the lyrics are sufficiently gender-neutral to allow the song to be sung by or about either sex.Needless to say, a large proportion of the cover versions are by men describing a hypothetical woman.
 What’s not to like?

 And, of course, there are innumerable jazz versions.
 Click or tap on the triangle in the next image for one by Sarah Vaughan.